andriayr/Phase-0/week-2/wireframe-reflection.md

 2. It allows you to evaluate the effectiveness of the page layout again usability best practices
 3. It determines the requirement of the web site development
 4. It saves time and effort-if a client sees a completed design without a wireframe, it may take a considerable amount of time and money to correct.
+5. Simplifies the coding process since the elements are outlined early on.

 <b>Did you enjoy wireframing your site?</b>

-I think I could enjoy wireframing a lot more than I did today.
+First response: I think I could enjoy wireframing a lot more than I did today.
 I felt a bit rushed today, and because of it, I didn't enjoy the process as much.
 But since I really enjoy putting together power point presentations in ways that I think are esthetically pleasing, I believe I could really enjoy doing wireframing.
+Second response: After coming back to wireframing after this assignment was submitted, I really began to enjoy the process.
+It's fun, its instantaneous and you get the opportunity to test out and learn about variations of layouts that work and don't work.

 <b>Did you revise your wireframe or stick with your first idea?</b>

-I revised my framework 2x or so, but I only made slight changes to the lay out of the content.
+I revised my framework 2-4x, but I only made slight changes to the lay out of the content.
+As I prepared to do the solo challenge, I simplified my wireframe again to simplify the steps that I was preparing to learn.

 <b>What questions did you ask during this challenge?
 What resources did you find to help you answer them? </b>